-ADOPTION OF REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs)
+2 ADOPTION OF NEW, AMENDED AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs)

-The following standards and amendments to existing standards have been published and are mandatory for accounting periods beginning on or after 1 January 2011 or later periods, but the company has not early adopted them.
+The following standards and amendments to existing standards have been published and are mandatory for accounting periods beginning after 1 January 2011 or later periods, but the company has not early adopted them.
 No significant impact is expected to arise out of these standards and amendments, however, the following standards and amendments are relevant to the company:

-- IFRS 9 Financial Instruments: Classification and Measurement (effective for annual periods beginning on or after 1 January 2015). - IFRS 13 Disclosures of Fair Value Measurement (effective for annual periods beginning on or after 1 January 2013). - IAS 1 (Amendment) Presentation of Items of Other Comprehensive Income (effective for annual periods beginning on or after 1 July 2013). - IAS 12 (Amendment) Income taxes: Deferred tax (effective for annual periods beginning on or after 1 January 2012). - IAS 16 (Amendment) Property, Plant and Equipment (effective for annual periods beginning on or after 1 January 2013). - IAS 19 (Revised) Employee Benefits (effective for annual periods beginning on or after 1 January 2013).
+- IFRS 9 Financial Instruments: Classification and Measurement (effective 1 January 2015). - IFRS 13 Disclosures of Fair Value Measurement (effective 1 January 2013). - IAS 1 (Amendment) Presentation of Items of Other Comprehensive Income (effective 1 July 2013). - IAS 12 (Amendment) Income taxes: Deferred tax (effective 1 January 2012). - IAS 36 (Amendment) 'Impairment of assets' on recoverable amount disclosures (effective 1 January 2014). - IAS 19 (Revised) Employee Benefits (effective 1 January 2013). - IFRS 7 (Amendments) Financial instruments asset and liability offsetting (effective 1 January 2013)

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 3
+3 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES